-Dr. Self recommends that parents look at several different centers and compare classroom size, operating hours, drop-off and pickup policies and late fees.
+Look at several different centers and compare classroom size, operating hours, drop-off and pickup policies and late fees.

 - Ask to observe a classroom.
 Does the room look bright and inviting?
 Are there enough toys for the number of kids in the room?